 15. Editing and post-processing

-While taking a photograph is undoubtedly important, beginners can often neglect the importance of proper editing and retouching in professional portrait photography.
-A lot of the “professional” feel of the images is due to appropriate editing techniques.
+While taking a photograph is undoubtedly essential, beginners can often neglect the importance of proper editing and retouching in professional portrait photography.
+A lot of the "professional" feel of the images is due to appropriate editing techniques.

 While this is a whole different subject on its own, some simple techniques can significantly improve the quality of your pictures.
 Purists may see editing as a negative, but programs like Photoshop are just tools to enhance your images.

 While there are a lot of different tools you can use, the most common ones are by far Adobe Photoshop and Lightroom.
 For a good reason too, as they can easily do all the things you need to do while remaining relatively affordable.

 Tip: Shooting in the RAW format gives you a lot of flexibility at the post-processing stage.

 You can use Photoshop to retouch or remove elements from the picture.
 Content-aware fill and the clone tool can allow you to erase unwanted objects.
 Even if you are already happy with the quality of your photo, editing can help emphasize your preferred visual style and express your creativity.

 Most software has preset that you can select from based on your particular conditions.
 Then you can individually tweak the photos to produce the best result.
 You can then export the image to your desired quality settings.

 Here are some portfolio examples you need to see to know how the best portrait photographers take photos: